-The Toolbox Bouquet is half a day session running on Dec 14th from 2 to 6PM (Aix-Marseille time).
+The Toolbox Bouquet is half a day online session running on Dec 14th from 2 to 6PM (Aix-Marseille time).
 Several exciting practical courses are offered on selected flowers (toolboxes) for cutting-edge MEEG data analysis

 This session is free and open to all but with a limited number of seats.